 Consuming artificial sweeteners won’t help curb cravings, it will intensely increase them.
-It’s best to avoid them and foods that contain them while you’re craving sugar.
+It’s best to avoid them and foods that contain them while you’re craving sugar on keto.

 Have a handful of low-carb berries such as strawberries, raspberries, or blackberries to satisfy your sweet tooth.

 Because there are so many different types of sugars and sugar substitutes, it’s important to learn about the different names for sugars and look out them when reading ingredient and nutrition labels to determine the nutritional content of what you’re buying and consuming.